 Hormonal fluctuations are a natural part of our cycles but if the levels of estrogen and progesterone are off, it can play a role in hormonal acne.

-Ideally, during the first half of the cycle, estrogen balances the effects of testosterone and keeps sebum production under control.
-During the second half of the cycle, estrogen levels decrease and progesterone levels increase.
+Ideally, during the first half of the menstrual cycle, estrogen balances the effects of testosterone and keeps sebum production under control.
+During the second half of the menstrual cycle, estrogen levels decrease and progesterone levels increase.

 Estrogen reduces sebum production, which is a good thing.
 Without the balancing effect of estrogen, testosterone stimulates the sebaceous glands to produce more oil.
 You’ll see information regarding high estrogen causing acne, but in those cases, it’s usually the other root causes impacting estrogen metabolism that factor in— not the estrogen itself.
 Other symptoms that often present with high estrogen tend to be the real culprits that cause acne, such as:

 - Gut bacteria imbalance

 - Poor liver detoxification